himatejachowdary/Blockchain-Voting-System/LEARNME.md

-# 📘 LearnMe: Beginner's Guide to Blockchain Voting System
+# 📘 Learn: Beginner's Guide to Blockchain Voting System

 Welcome!
 This file helps **new developers** or **non-blockchain users** understand how the project works and how to run it step by step.